harrymt/blog/_posts/2017-04-01-habit-formation-methods.md

 ### 1. Help users define a good remembering strategy
 - Make personalized, well defined, structured multi-cue routines & also support users choice of not setting remembering strategies
-- Provide examples of some
+- Provide an example

 #### 1a.
 Give users little difficult tasks (challenges)
-- Assignments: Turn the bigger habit into smaller assignments to make it more joyful.
+- Assignments: Turn the longer habit into smaller assignments to make it more joyful.
 Careful to not make them forced.
 - Quests: Same as assignments, but optional
 - Goals: User specified to support user autonomy.
 Should be specific and challenging to get better results